History of Cork Public Museum

 (Left) The 1902 Cork International Exhibition and the 1903 Greater Cork Exhibition attracted about 1.8 million visitors and cemented the Mardyke as an important social and cultural area for the inhabitants of the city.

-(Right) The Lord Mayors Tea House at Fitzgeralds Park.
-One of the few remaining buildings still standing from the Cork International Exhibition.
+(Right) The Lord Mayor's Tea House at Fitzgerald's Park today.
+It is one of the few remaining buildings still standing from the Cork International Exhibition.

 Fitzgerald Park Municipal Museum (1910–1924)

-In the 1910, the Fitzgerald Park Municipal Museum was set up in Shrubbery House under the curatorship of J P Dalton.
+In the 1910, the Fitzgerald Park Municipal Museum was set up in Shrubbery House under the curatorship of J. P. Dalton.
 This museum contained an eclectic mix of art, design, archaeology and novelty, but the deteriorating nature of the building and the lack of ideal exhibition conditions deterred many from donating or loaning material to the museum.
 Despite this, the museum was popular and received many visitors.
-However, funding was always an issue, and those on the Museum Committee struggled to find financial and moral support from the Corporation, so the museum struggled for much of this period.
+However, funding was always an issue, and those on the Museum Committee struggled to find financial and moral support from the Corporation, and the museum struggled for much of this period.

 The 1920s was a turbulent time in local politics with the burning of City Hall in 1920, and the dissolution of the City Council in 1924 due to accusations of mismanagement and corruption.
 In 1924, Philip Monahan was appointed as the country’s first City Manager to run the city until the council was reinstated in 1929.
 One of the first decisions he made was to shut down the museum and to use Shrubbery House as his headquarters from which to administer the city.